 Recent research on Alzheimers Disease from the Shanghai Geriatric Institute of Chinese Medicine and Shanghai University of Traditional Chinese Medicine identified Nicotinamide Mononucleotide (NMN) synthesis as a principal step in disease progression.

-Recent research on Alzheimers Disease from the Shanghai Geriatric Institute of Chinese Medicine and Shanghai University of Traditional Chinese Medicine identified nicotinamide mononucleotide (NMN) synthesis as a principal step in disease progression.
+Research on Alzheimers Disease from the Shanghai Geriatric Institute of Chinese Medicine and Shanghai University of Traditional Chinese Medicine identified nicotinamide mononucleotide (NMN) synthesis as a principal step in disease progression.
 NMN is the number one precursor used to make an important coenzyme in the body, Nicotinamide Adenine Dinucleotide (NAD).
 NAD+ is a predominant co-enzyme for hundreds of metabolic reactions 3.

 David Sinclair, Harvard professor, notably conveyed “You could argue NAD+ is the most important molecule in the body, maybe with the exception of ATP.
 But without either of them, you’re dead in about 30 seconds.”
 2